fossabot/synse-graphql/README.md

 ## Kick the tires

 Note: the default configuration assumes that `aws_core` is running locally.
-Pass `--router_server=127.0.0.1:4498` to `runserver.py` if it is in a different location.
+Pass `--router_server=127.0.0.1:4998` to `runserver.py` if it is in a different location.

 ### From the web

-    make build run
+    make build run router=127.0.0.1:4998

+Make sure you update to point to where your router is running.
+If you're running it on localhost, you'll need to figure out what the docker bridge is (`ifconfig` and look for docker0's IP address).

 At this point there is an interactive terminal running that you can do interactive queries with.
 Send your browser to `http://localhost:5001/graphql` and play around.
 Click the `Docs` tab on the right for the schema or go to `tests/queries/` to look at some example queries.